 Good English skills are important in many career paths because it’s often used as a common language to share ideas in international settings.
 This is certainly the case in science, where international journals and conferences are usually in English.

 This is why Aline Martineli Batista, who earned her PhD in Soils and Plant Nutrition from the University of São Paulo, realised she needed to develop her English skills.
-For this reason, whilst taking her PhD, Aline decided to participate in a previous call for Santander Scholarships Language | English to Boost your Career, launched by Banco Santander in collaboration with University of Pennsylvania.
+For this reason, whilst taking her PhD, Aline decided to participate in a previous call for Santander Course | English to Boost your Career, launched by Banco Santander in collaboration with University of Pennsylvania.

 This is a 5-week online course directed at non-naative English speakers looking to improve their English language skills in order to advance their careers.
 Depending on their goals, professionals can choose one of the three courses on offer: English for Professional Development, English for STEM or English for Business and Entrepreneurship.